2026 Inter-University Big Data Challenge

 National in-person conference

-Additionally, all participants are invited to attend the national in-person conference, where they will be expected to present their team’s research in two formats: a research poster and a three-minute thesis presentation in front of leading academia and industry experts.
+All participants are invited to attend the national in-person conference, where they will be expected to present their team’s research in two formats: a research poster and a three-minute thesis presentation in front of leading academia and industry experts.

-These deliverables are designed to help students develop and showcase their research, communication and presentation skills in a professional setting.
+These deliverables are designed to help students develop and showcase their research, communication, and presentation skills in a professional setting.
+Students can network with dignitaries, sponsors, and academic and corporate leaders.

 Eastern Canada Conference